CuSO4Gem/jrme/doc/README-EN.md

 ```
 --force_delete option is nearly the same as --delete, but jrme will delete without quering.

-# Config Node
+# JAttribute
 You may have token notice of that there some special words while you are writing journal.
 They are pairs of "key" and "value".
 All the keys and values construct "config" as part of journal.
 The config will be save with journal.
-Jrme has 3 initial config node.
+Jrme has 3 initial JAttribute.
 They are "data", level and tags.
-More config node can be implement join as plugin.
+More JAttribute can be implement join as plugin.
 ## date
 The date of journal.
 Format is YY-MM-DD hh:mm:ss.
 ## level